Ready for Banana-Oat Waffle Goodness?

-Banana is a must-have for this dish because it is called “sweet banana-oat waffle, hello!
+Banana is a must-have for this dish, remember, it is called banana-oat waffle for a reason, hello!
 Banana is great for you; it contains a right amount of fiber plus other antioxidants.

 Additionally, it contains vitamins C, and B6, potassium, magnesium, copper, fiber and a minimal amount of fat.

 in other to make this dish, you will need the desired amount of ground old fashion oats.
 I usually grind the oats myself but am sure there is some retailer out there that sells ground oats.

 The nutritional composition of oat is well balanced; it contains good carbohydrates, fiber, vitamins, mineral and other essential compounds as well.
 Additionally, oats can lower your cholesterol.

 Given all the benefits of oats mentioned above, I love making this recipe with oats instead of regular flour.